-If you have ever been in care for more than three months or are studying without the emotional or financial support of your family, you can apply for a non-repayable annual bursary of up to £3,000 for each year of your course so that you have additional funding to help with costs, including during the vacations.
-If you are also holding a Crankstart Scholarship, you would be eligible for a total maximum annual bursary of £7,200.
+If you have ever been in care for more than three months or are studying without the emotional or financial support of your family, you can apply for a non-repayable annual bursary of up to £3,000 for each year of your course to help with costs, including during the vacations.
 Before applying, students must have taken out the full government support available to them, unless there is a good reason why this is not the case.

 UK students requiring financial assistance to meet funding shortfalls